bearsunday/bearsunday.github.io/manuals/1.0/en/application.md

 ### Context Agnostic

-The values of each context will be only used when generating an object graph.
-It is not recommended for your application code and libraries to change their behaviour based on the context.
-Instead, the behavior should only change through **code that is dependent on an interface**[^dip] and **changes of dependencies by context**.
+The context value is used only to create the root object and then disappears.
+There is no global "mode" that can be referenced by the application, and the application can not know what context it is currently running in.
+The behavior should only change through **code that is dependent on an interface**[^dip] and changes of dependencies by context.

 ---